 Section 1.
 Authorized Capital Stock.
-The Corporation shall have the authority to issue an aggregate two hundred million (220,000,000) shares of capital stock, par value \$0,001 per share, consisting of two hundred million (200,000,000) shares of common stock, par value \$0,001 per share ("Common Stock") and twenty million (20,000,000) shares of preferred stock par value \$0.01 per share ("Preferred Stock").
+The Corporation shall have the authority to issue an aggregate two hundred million (220,000,000) shares of capital stock, par value \$0,001 per share, consisting of two hundred million (200,000,000) shares of capital stock, par value \$0,001 per share, consisting of two hundred million (200,000,000) shares of common stock, par value \$0,001 per share, "Common Stock" and twenty million (20,000,000) shares of preferred stock par value \$0.01 per share ("Preferred Stock").
 Common Stock and Preferred Stock may be issued from time to time by the Corporation for such consideration as shall be determined by the board of directors of the Corporation.
-The capital stock of the Corporation, after the consideration therefor has been fully paid, shall not be assessable for any purpose, and no stock issued as fully paid shall ever be assessed, and these Articles of Incorporation (as the same may be further amended from time to time, the "Articles of Incorporation") shall not be amended in this particular.
+The capital stock of the Corporation, after the consideration therefor has been fully paid, shall no the assessable for any purpose, and no stock issued as fully paid shall be rever be assessable or assessed, and these Articles of Incorporation") shall not be amended in this particular.
 No stockholder of the Corporation shall be individually liable for the debts or liabilities of the Corporation.

 Section 2.
 Common Stock.
 Except as otherwise provided by the Nevada Revised Statutes (as amended from time to time, the "NRS"), a record holder of Common Stock shall be entitled to one vote for each share of Common Stock.
 No holder of Common Stock shall have the right to cumulate votes.
-The holders of Common Stock shall not have any conversion, redemption or preemptive rights.
-Except as otherwise required by the NRS, holders of Common Stock shall not be entitled to vote on any amendment to the Articles of Incorporation.
-Except as otherwise provided by the Articles of Incorporation or the NRS, the holders of Common Stock shall be entitled to receive dividends when, as and if declared by the board of directors of the Corporation out of assets legally available therefor.
-Upon the dissolution, liquidation or winding up of the Corporation, after payment or provision for payment of the debts and other liabilities of the Corporation and subject to the rights, if any, of the holders of any class or series of stock having a preference over or the right to participate with the Common Stock with respect to the distribution of assets of the Corporation upon such dissolution, liquidation or winding up of the Corporation, the holders of Common Stock shall be entitled to receive the remaining assets of the Corporation available for distribution to its stockholders ratably in proportion to the number of shares of Common Stock held.
+The holders of Common Stock shall not be entitled to vote on any amendment to the Articles of Incorporation are provided by the Articles of Incorporation or preemptive rights.
+Except as otherwise required by the Nexs, to receive dividends when, as and if declared by the board of directors of the Corporation out of assets legally available therefor.
+Upon the dissolution, liquidation or winding up of the Corporation and subject to the rights, if any, of the holders of any class or series of stock having a preference over or the right to participate with the Common Stock with respect to the distribution to its stockholders ratably in proportion to the number of shares of Common Stock held.